manulera/ShareYourCloning/readme.md

 The code of the backend is here: [https://github.com/manulera/ShareYourCloning_backend](https://github.com/manulera/ShareYourCloning_backend)

-The backend is a web API built with FastAPI flask.
+The backend is a web API built with FastAPI.
 For information on what it does, and how to install it and what it does see [this](https://github.com/manulera/ShareYourCloning_backend).

 ### Frontend